 Timeline for parliamentary funded advertising elections

 The more I look into the case, the more obvious it is becoming that an outrageous spin attack has taken place on the Auditor-General.
 The fact we can not read his report for ourselves makes the spinning even worse.
-Here's some dates people should know:
+Here’s some key dates people should know:

 2003 – Parliamentary Service spending rules updated and changed